 What you should look for depends on a variety of things, including the type of weather you will use it in, what you are using it for, and the type of water it will be used in.
 Once you determine what type of weather you will use it in and the types of activities you are planning to use it for, you can start to look into the specifics of what each kayak provides.

 What’s better: Sit-in or sit-on kayaks?

 Sit-on-top kayaks are the most user-friendly.
-They’re very stable, easy to get in and out of and there is no feeling of confinement on them.
-Sit-on-top kayaks are a great choice for nervous paddlers, for warm climates and for paddling with kids who love to swim.
+They’re very stable, easy to get in and out of, and have no feeling of confinement to them.
+Sit-on-top kayaks are a great choice for nervous paddlers, for warm climates, and for paddling with kids who love to swim.
 Sit-in kayaks shelter your lower body from the wind, which makes them much warmer.
 Sit-inside kayaks are great for paddlers who’ll be on cooler water and who want to stay dry while paddling,